Global Response to People Fleeing Ravages of War: 'Callous Indifference,' Humanitarian Failure

 Caritas Europa called the deaths from these latest tragedies avoidable, adding, "'Fortress Europe' is steadily transforming into 'Undertaker Europe.'"

-For those that are able to reach Europe alive, no warm welcome awaits.
+For those that can reach Europe alive, no warm welcome awaits.
 The Toronto Star notes in an editorial this week:

 The UNHCR reports that barely 140,000 refugees, about 1 per cent of those in its care, find new homes in any given year, mostly because the circle of welcoming countries is very small.
 That too speaks volumes about the world's callous indifference.
 It also explains the desperation of the 340,000 asylum-seekers who have arrived at Europe's none-too-welcoming gates so far this year.